-12 3.3 End-Caps
+3.3.
+End-caps

 The fibres are routed to the PMT photocathodes in the two module end-caps (Fig. 12).
-These also constitute the mechanical structure by or to which the modules are suspended on the OPERA detector.
-The length of the end-cap is the module width, 1.7 m.
+These also constitute the mechanical structure by or to which the modules are suspended in the OPERA detector.
+The length of the end-cap, 1.7 m, is defined by the module width.
 Its width is fixed by the minimum fibre bending radius, the photodetector and its opto-coupling window and the electronics.
 Altogether it equals the maximum value of 40 cm, a limit imposed by the design of the manipulator used for brick insertion into and extraction from the target walls.
 It has a maximum thickness of 3.4 cm and weighs about 10 kg.
-The core of the body is a block of 320 kg/m3 polyurethane foam glued on a black soft steel frame.
+The core of the body is a block of 320 kg/m^3 polyurethane foam glued on a black soft steel frame.
 Soft steel has been chosen for the sake of shielding the PMT from the spectrometer fringe magnetic field.